Generate pick lists and track and manage kit carts and sequenced items for specific units and batches on the line.

 Why not continue using Excel to plan for and manage kit deliveries?

-Manual planning by one user a time of all kitted parts and their delivery timing, with no integration to ECOs and mBOMs simply leads to too many errors on the floor.
+Manual planning by one user at a time of all kitted parts and their delivery timing, with no integration to ECOs and mBOMs, simply leads to too many errors on the floor.

 Assembly Planner integrates process planning data with the mBOM and build list to implement effective kit generation and delivery:

 Automatic generation of the picklist for each kit.

 Progress scans indicate the status of the kit.

 Hot calls automatically trigger requests to the part's source.

 Live status dashboards give all teams visibility into parts or kits that may cause issues.

 Proplanner provides a single system for engineers to create a plan for manufacturing.
 We suggest you review these solutions next: